A Career as a Commercial Vehicle Officer

 Salary and Benefits

-Starting salary for a CVO is $37,620 annually.
+Starting salary for a CVO is approximately $51,576 annually.
+Commercial Vehicle Officers receive annual step increases for the first ten years and opportunities for overtime after their training has been completed.
 Medical insurance, paid life insurance, and paid retirement, are among the available fringe benefits.
-Officers receive at least 15 vacation days and 11 paid holidays per year.
+Optional family health, vision, dental, and life insurance are available at the employee’s expense.
+Officers receive at least 15 vacation days and 13 paid holidays per year.
 Sick leave accumulates at a rate of ten hours per month.

 The Missouri State Highway Patrol is an Equal Opportunity Employer